BharathGDevadiga/bharath-VIVEQA/Day_20/Notes/README.md

 - Understood pointer-based memory management.
 - Implemented a 16 × 8 FIFO using Verilog HDL.
 - Implemented Full and Empty status detection.
+- Implemented rising-edge detection for reliable push button operation.
 - Performed synchronous read and write operations.
 - Verified the design using a simulation testbench.
-- Tested the design on an FPGA using switches LEDs and ILA.
+- Tested the design on an FPGA using switches LEDs and the Integrated Logic Analyzer (ILA).